brightinteractive/sample-oauth-app/README.md

 This is an example application that demonstrates how SSO can work with the current AB OAuth authorization code flow.

-The app is written in node.js and can be run locally by executing "node server.js" on the command line.
+The app is written in node.js and can be run locally by executing `npm start` on the command line.

 The app will run on port 3000: http://localhost:3000/

 You can log in to the app with email and password.
-The users are stored in the 'users.json' file.
+The users are stored in the `users.json` file.

 The users file has this format:
 ```